Thursday, November 14, 2024

 - Advertisement -

 The process of circuit design can range from developing a small toy to a large space station.
-Other applications may also include entertainment, defence, communications, medical, automotive, automation and so on, which involves logic, memory, control and decision making.
+Other applications may also include entertainment, defense, communications, medical, automotive, automation and so on, which involves logic, memory, control and decision making.
 Designers have to simply identify the input and the required output.

 Solutions for various problems and demands need to identify basic requirements of circuit design.
 Designing a complex circuit starts with the process of investment, identifying product development challenges and design life cycle, and considering the return of investment.